lyndon025/playtested/src/content/article/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-01-persona-surprises-us-with-a-mobile-spin-off-first-impressions-persona-5-the-phantom-x
+title: 'Persona surprises us with a Mobile spin-off | First Impressions - Persona 5: The Phantom X'
+game: 'Persona 5: The Phantom X'
 description: 'Persona 5: The Phantom X is a role-playing game with turn-based combat, slice of life elements, and an anime-inspired art style.
 A mobile spin-off of the mainline game Persona 5, it takes us back to Japan and reintroduces us to the Phantom Thieves with a brand new protagonist and fresh roster of characters.
 It is catered more to the mobile platform market — a first in the series, and is now currently in beta (Android) available for China.
 A PC version is also available for testing, it is a full-on game client and not an emulated Android version.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-0.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-1.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-2.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-3.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-4.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-5.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-6.avif
+  - /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-7.avif
 pubDate: 2023-04-01
 tags:
   - android
   - ios
   - mobile
   - pc
   - persona-5-the-phantom-x
   - rpg
   - taptap
 thumb: /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-0.avif
-title: 'Persona surprises us with a Mobile spin-off | First Impressions - Persona
-  5: The Phantom X'
-game: 'Persona 5: The Phantom X'
-gallery:
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-0.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-1.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-2.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-3.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-4.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-5.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-6.avif
-- /images/reviews/legacy/2023-04-01-persona-surprises-us-with-a-mobile-spin-off--first-impressions---persona-5-the-phantom-x-7.avif
 ---

 Persona 5: The Phantom X is a role-playing game with turn-based combat, slice of life elements, and an anime-inspired art style.
 A mobile spin-off of the mainline game Persona 5, it takes us back to Japan and reintroduces us to the Phantom Thieves with a brand new protagonist and fresh roster of characters.
 It is catered more to the mobile platform market — a first in the series, and is now currently in beta (Android) available for China.
 A PC version is also available for testing, it is a full-on game client and not an emulated Android version.

 For those unfamiliar with the series, The gameplay setup of Persona 5: The Phantom X or the Persona game series as a whole centers on the main protagonist and his group of friends being "Persona" users – individuals granted the ability to summon "Persona beings" with special powers.